 How do I deregister for participation in the Better Life label scheme?

-For primary participants- If you no longer wish to participate in the Better Life label scheme, notify the CB, your chain manager and your buyer/customer.
-Your chain manager will notify the BLLF stating the reason for the deregistration using the BLL portal.
+For primary participants: If you no longer wish to participate in the Better Life label scheme, notify the CB, your chain manager and your buyer/customer.
+Your chain manager can deregister your company by informing the BLLF via the BLL portal.
 After you have deregistered, you may no longer supply Better Life label eligible products.

-This can be done by contacting the Better Life label Foundation via email@example.com
+This can be done in writing by contacting the Better Life Label Foundation at firstname.lastname@example.org